 A new approach is needed.

-Consumer-facing businesses today have a renewed imperative to develop brands and marketing campaigns that speak across all media with a single, coordinated message.
+Creative organizations today have a renewed imperative to develop brands and marketing campaigns that speak across all media with a single, coordinated message.
 There are more channels than ever before for these organizations to reach their customers.
 It also takes more work to pull it off.
 Marketing campaigns involve many creative teams — often working in remote offices — producing a diverse range of media.
 The scope of creative and marketing activities can be overwhelming, and coordinating all this work can consume a daunting amount of effort and resources.

 The stakes are high: There’s a significant risk of message fragmentation.
 Creative organizations urgently need better tools to help them achieve that holy grail of marketing — campaign and brand consistency.